openvinotoolkit/openvino/tools/pot/README.md

 * Multiple domains: Computer Vision, Natural Language Processing, Recommendation Systems, Speech Recognition.
 * [Command-line tool](docs/CLI.md) that provides a simple .
 * [API](openvino/tools/pot/api/README.md) that helps to apply optimization methods within a custom inference script written with OpenVINO Python* API.
+* (Experimental) Ranger algorithm for model prodection in safity critical cases.

 The tool is aimed to fully automate the model transformation process without a need to change the model on the user's side.
 For details about the low-precision flow in OpenVINO&trade;, see the [Low Precision Optimization Guide](docs/LowPrecisionOptimizationGuide.md).